Tetrads in Yang-Mills geometrodynamics: Introduction

 This manuscript is organized as follows.
 In section \ref{3complexions}, a set of three tetrads is introduced by just studying the diagonalization of each term in the stress-energy tensor.
-In section \ref{extremalsu2} new tetrads are introduced such that their transformation properties under $SU(2)$ gauge transformations follow the same geometrical pattern than the Abelian electromagnetic ones.
+In section \ref{extremalsu2} new tetrads are introduced such that their transformation properties under $SU(2)$ local gauge transformations follow the same geometrical pattern than the Abelian electromagnetic ones.
 In section \ref{gaugegeometry}, the transformation properties of the tetrads introduced in the previous section are analyzed, as well as the group isomorphisms associated with them.
-Throughout the paper we use the conventions of \cite{A}\cite{MW}.
+In section \ref{appli} we introduce three new gauge invariant quantities built out of the stress-energy components, and a new gauge invariant method to diagonalize the Yang-Mills stress-energy tensor.
+Throughout the paper we use the conventions of \cite{A}$^{,}$\cite{MW}.
 In particular we use a metric with sign conventions -+++, and $f^{k}_{\mu\nu}$ are the geometrized Yang-Mills field components, $f^{k}_{\mu\nu}= (G^{1/2} / c^2) \: F^{k}_{\mu\nu}$.